dhirajpatra/ollama-document-verifier/README.md

     docker logs document_verifier
     ```
 * **PDF Extraction Issues:** If text extraction is poor, ensure your PDF documents are text-searchable and not just scanned images.
 For scanned PDFs, OCR (Optical Character Recognition) might be required (though not directly integrated in the current `pdf_extractor.py`).

+## Contributions

+We welcome contributions to enhance and improve this Document Verification System!
+If you'd like to contribute, please follow these guidelines:

+1.  **Fork the repository.**
+2.  **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/issue-description`.
+3.  **Make your changes.** Ensure your code adheres to the existing coding style and includes appropriate tests.
+4.  **Commit your changes** with a clear and concise message: `git commit -m "feat: Add new feature"`.
+5.  **Push to your fork:** `git push origin feature/your-feature-name`.
+6.  **Open a Pull Request** to the `main` branch of the original repository.
+Provide a detailed description of your changes and why they are necessary.

+### Reporting Issues

+If you encounter any bugs, have feature requests, or suggestions for improvement, please open an issue on the GitHub repository.
+When reporting a bug, provide:

+* A clear and concise description of the issue.
+* Steps to reproduce the behavior.
+* Expected behavior.
+* Screenshots or error messages, if applicable.
+* Your operating system and environment details.

+Thank you for helping to make this project better!